rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - schema: S - The schema for which the display label flag is desired
 - [uiSchema={}]: UiSchema<T, S, F> - The UI schema from which to derive potentially displayable information
 - [rootSchema]: S | undefined - The root schema, used to primarily to look up `$ref`s
+- [globalOptions={}]: GlobalUISchemaOptions - The optional Global UI Schema from which to get any fallback `xxx` options

 #### Returns